 As a user, I want to be able to use single sign-on so that I can save time by not having to type my username and password every day.

 One is a need, a requirement for the project to be successful, the other is something that is nice to have and could certainly add value.

 While we are on the subject of value, want, and need, consider why you want or need something.
 If you cannot figure out the “why” something is needed/wanted then perhaps it really isn’t needed or wanted.

 6. Include a description and acceptance criteria outside of the user story

 You have your user story, but how do you know when you met the goal stated in the user story?
-You do that be having your user story and including a list of elements that enhance upon the user story.
+You do that by having your user story and including a list of elements that enhance the user story.

 As a manager, I want to be able to total up sales at the end of the week so that I can produce my sales reports